M (James Bond): Edward Fox: 1983

-In 1983's Never Say Never Again, Edward Fox played M as a bureaucrat, contemptuous of Bond (Sean Connery)—far removed from the relationship shared between Bernard Lee's M and Sean Connery's Bond in the original Eon films; the academic Jeremy Black notes that the contempt felt for the 00 section by Fox's M was reciprocated by Connery's Bond.
+In 1983's Never Say Never Again, Edward Fox played M as a bureaucrat, contemptuous of Bond—far removed from the relationship shared between Bernard Lee's M and Sean Connery's Bond in the original Eon films; the academic Jeremy Black notes that the contempt felt for the 00 section by Fox's M was reciprocated by Connery's Bond.
 Fox's M is also younger than any of the previous portrayals, and his portrayal is the only instance to date of the actor playing M being younger than the actor playing Bond.
-The media historian James Chapman notes that while M considers Bond to be an out-dated relic, the Foreign Secretary Lord Ambrose (Anthony Sharp) orders the 00 section to be re-activated.
+The media historian James Chapman notes that while M considers Bond to be an out-dated relic, the Foreign Secretary orders the 00 section to be re-activated.

 Outside the James Bond series

 Several past incarnations of M appear in Alan Moore and Kevin O'Neill's The League of Extraordinary Gentlemen.
 The first, later revealed to be James Moriarty, created and directed the eponymous League in 1898 to win a gang war against Fu Manchu.
 Following Moriarty's death, Mycroft Holmes assumed the role of M. In the sequel volume The Black Dossier, Harry Lime, the head of the British secret service, assumed the role of M amidst a moribund and dystopian 1950s post-war Britain.
 In the final volume Century, the elderly Emma Peel assumed the role of M as of 2009.

 The James Moriarty incarnation of M appears in the first volume's 2003 film adaptation, portrayed by Richard Roxburgh.

-Another, similarly secretive M, appears in Mary Pope Osborne's children books Magic Tree House, giving missions to the two main characters Jack and Annie Smith.
-This M however turns out to be Morgan le Fay from Arthurian legend.